tek/polysemy-resume/readme.md

 # Thanks

-to @KingOfTheHomeless for the meat of the implementation!
+to @KingOfTheHomeless for providing the initial implementation and lots of consultation!